deansher/morphics-v0.1/README.md

 libraries are versioned and managed through build tools.
 So what's different about morphics?

-... what's different about morphics ...
+The following characteristics of the caller/library relationship are each rare outside morphics, but guaranteed in morphics:

+* A morphic super-component routes all of its interactions with any particular subcomponent through a single API data type.
+(This API data type is called a "face".
+  Morphic components are called "imps".)
+Other data types may be involved in the interaction, but these data types are associated with the face -- the API -- and are independent of the imp -- the implementation.

+* The wiring of super-imps to sub-imps is entirely described in JSON.
+So super-imps never make compile-time assumptions that they are using particular sub-imps.
+The wiring can be changed by changing JSON "charters", or at runtime.

+* Both faces and imps export runtime interfaces that describe themselves both for human consumption and for machine consumption.
+So tooling can automate the wiring.
+At one extreme, there can be a UI for interactively snapping together imps into a module or a program.
+At the other extreme, programs can search through the space of legal wirings, much like genetic algorithms.

+The value proposition of morphics is that these three unusual characteristics, when guaranteed together, enable a world of snap-together components that is easy to understand, easy to work with, and provides a rare level of code reuse.

 This implementation of morphics is in PureScript.
-To help make our explanation simpler by making it more concrete, this documentation is written in terms of the PureScript implementation.
+To help make our explanation simpler by making it more concrete, the rest of this documentation is written in terms of the PureScript implementation.
 The underlying ideas are not implementation-specific.

 A morphic component is called an "imp".
 (The name is a pun on "implementation" and demon.)
 Each imp forms the root component (potentially the sole component) of a corresponding data type, which is called the imp's "face".
 (The name is a pun on human face and "interface".)
 It is common for multiple imps to represent the same face.

 A tree or subtree of imps is called a "clan".
 A clan is a complete implementation of its root imp's face.
 This face is also considered to be the clan's face.
 A clan's face can be as simple as `Number`, in which case the clan is as simple as the number `42`.
 A face is described at runtime by a "meta-face", which is implemented by a value of the record type `MetaFace`.

 A clan is constructed from a "charter", which is JSON.
 This can be a JSON object, array, or value, and is represented in PureScript as a `Foreign` value.
-The module that supports a given face usually provides a function that takes a charter argument and returns an instance of the face.
+The module that supports a given face must provide a function that takes a charter argument and returns an instance of the face.
 This is called the "founder function" for the face.
 By convention, if the face is represented as a PureScript type called `FaceType`, the founder function is called `foundFaceType`.